-- ▶ Before storing the new tire pressures, check that the current pressures on all four tires correspond to the specified values and adapt the pressures to the current load ⇒ page 234. - ► Switch on the ignition. - Select: the CAR function button > Tire pressure monitoring > Store now.
-Or - Select: the CAR function button > Car systems control button > Servicing & checks > Tire pressure monitoring > Store tire pressures > Yes, store now.
+- Make sure before storing that the tire pressures of all four tires meet the specified values and are adapted to the load ⇒ page 215. - Switch the ignition on. - ► Select: the CAR function button > Tire pressure monitoring control button.
+Or - ► Select: the CAR function button > Car Systems control button > Servicing & checks > Tire pressure monitoring.

-Do not store the tire pressure if there are snow chains on the tire.
-Otherwise, a system malfunction may occur.
+Do not store the tire pressures if snow chains are installed.